pluckynumbat/dice-game-backend/README.md

 gameplay service: `go run cmd/gameplayrunner/gameplayrunner.go`

 #### via IDE (like Goland)
-Open the project in an IDE, navigate to those 6 files above and press play on the main functions
+ - Open the project in an IDE, navigate to the 6 runner files mentioned above (here they are again): \
+auth: `cmd/authrunner/authrunner.go` \
+data: `cmd/datarunner/datarunner.go` \
+config: `cmd/configrunner/configrunner.go` \
+profile: `cmd/profilerunner/profilerunner.go` \
+stats: `cmd/statsrunner/statsrunner.go` \
+gameplay: `cmd/gameplayrunner/gameplayrunner.go`
+ - In each of those files, press play on the main functions

 ### what is **Manual** mode?
 - This mode gives you individual control over each service, and you can turn them on/off (via ctrl+c or closing the terminal window) to see the effects of individual services going up / down!
 - It also separates the logs in different windows, which can help with monitoring!

 ---
+### If you need to change port numbers (for either mode):
+1. The [constants](https://github.com/pluckynumbat/dice-game-backend/blob/main/internal/shared/constants/constants.go) file (located at `project-root/internal/shared/constants.go`) contains port numbers set for the services, which you can change.
+2. If changed, the [constants file in the client repo](https://github.com/pluckynumbat/dice-game-client/blob/main/Assets/Scripts/Constants.cs) should also be changed in the same way.

+---
-### Only if accepting requests from non localhost clients:
+### Only if accepting requests from non localhost clients (for either mode):
 1. Please make sure that the ports used by the services have not been blocked by the firewall
 2. Check out client side considerations [if connecting to a non localhost backend](https://github.com/pluckynumbat/dice-game-client?tab=readme-ov-file#only-if-connecting-to-a-non-localhost-backend)